opral/monorepo/packages/core/src/lint/README.md

 ## Usage

-> Note: In the future we will provide a `CLI` to make it easier to use this package.
+> Note: We provide you with a [CLI](/documentation/apps/inlang-cli) to lint your resources.
+You can also use the CLI to integrate linting into your CI/CD pipeline.

 ```ts
 import { lint, getLintReports } from "@inlang/core/lint"